Laptop Running AirDroid App

 I sent these messages from Unison on my Dell laptop, but when I look at them on my phone (as shown above), they appear as regular blue iMessage bubbles, just as if I had typed them directly on my iPhone.

-You can also enable desktop notifications so that when a message arrives on your iPhone, you get a desktop notification in Windows 11.
-Finally, you can include emojis in the message you compose in Unison.
+Also, like Phone Link, you can enable desktop notifications so that when a message arrives on your iPhone, you get a desktop notification in Windows 11.
+Finally, you can include emojis in the messages you compose in Unison.

 On the downside, the integration falls far short of the experience you get when switching back and forth between Messages on an iPhone and Messages on an Apple computer.
-So far, I’ve come across the following limitations in Unison messaging:
+I came across the following limitations in Unison messaging:

-• You cannot include images in your messages.
+• You can’t include images in your messages.

 Other Features